-But before we jump into those, we need first to understand a more basic acronym: CFM.
+But before jumping into those, we need first to understand a more basic acronym: CFM.
 CFM, or Cubic Feet per Minute, is a general measurement for the volume of air that comes out of a compressor.

-All air tools and equipment require a certain minimum air supply to perform properly, so an air compressor must provide the required CFM to meet that need.
-Therefore, CFM is an important metric when choosing an air compressor.
+All air tools and equipment require a specific minimum air supply to perform properly, so an air compressor must provide the necessary CFM to meet that need.
+Therefore, CFM is a critical metric when choosing an air compressor.

 But what does it mean when manufacturers use ACFM or SCFM to rate their air compressors’ output instead of CFM?
 Read on…

 What is ACFM?

 Actual Cubic Feet per Minute, or ACFM, has different definitions depending on the industry.
 As an air compressor manufacturer, VMAC defines ACFM as the true air mass flow given during a particular set of real-life conditions.
 We will simulate a real-life environment and then measure the CFM based on the actual output of air in that environment, resulting in ACFM.

 But ACFM can be tricky.
 It is impacted by atmospheric conditions and the surrounding environments, which means ACFM can vary between locations.
 For example, an air compressor on a mountaintop is likely to have a lower output than that same air compressor at sea level.